🇦🇺 Aussies: Get Your E-3 Visa for $499 🇦🇺

 Clarify the LCA requirement before you accept an offer

-Your employer must file a Labor Condition Application with the DOL before your E-3 application can proceed.
+Your employer must file a Labor Condition Application with the DOL before your E-3 visa application can proceed.
 Ask hiring managers early whether they've sponsored E-3 or H-1B workers before, because LCA certification typically takes seven business days and needs to happen before your consulate appointment.

 Use Migrate Mate's E-3 filing service to manage your documents